APRS Information Services

 DAGA

-DAGA is a system to send and receive SOTA spots using APRS messaging devices, avoiding the need of depending on mobile phones while activating.
+DAGA is a system that sends and receives SOTA spots using APRS messaging devices, avoiding the need to depend on mobile phones while activating.

 SOTAWATCH, APRS, LoRa and DMR networks are linked by DAGA in the simplest possible way, with easy and short commands, simplifying the operation with small talkie keyboards and reducing the key strokes to the minimum.

-With DAGA you are allowed not only to send spots, as other systems do, but also to receive them from SOTAWATCH, filtered by the operator's needs, and only by means of amateur radio networks and devices.
+With DAGA, you are allowed not only to send spots, as other systems do, but also to receive them from SOTAWATCH, filtered by the operator's needs, and only through amateur radio networks and devices.

 Reference: https://daga.ea2rcf.org/en